adtork/Lab-Azure-Virtual-Network-Manager/README.md

 loc2=eastus2 #creating new region for global mesh avnmname=myavnm

-#Create the new Network Group for Global Mesh.
+#Create the new Network Manager for Global Mesh.
 Global Mesh requires all VNETs to be in the same net group
 az network manager group create --name avnmnetgroupglobalmesh \
     --network-manager-name $avnmname \
     --description "Global Mesh Hub+Spoke" \